Templeogue: Etymology

+Before the Irish language was standardised officially by the Caighdeán Oifigiúil (official standard), the original name of Templeogue in Irish varied, including such spellings as Teampal Óg ("new chapel") referring to a chapel that was built there in about 1273, as well as Tachmelóg, Tigh Malóg, and Tachmelag.
+An early anglicisation was spelled Temple Oyge.
+The standardised modern spelling in Irish used by the official Placenames Database of Ireland is Teach Mealóg.

 History

-Templeogue was originally a small village in the rural, southern part of County Dublin.
+Templeogue was originally a village in the rural, southern part of County Dublin.

 In Elizabethan times it was owned by the Talbot family, who later became prominent as the owners of Mount Talbot.
 The Talbot's estate was forfeited to the Crown on the Restoration of Charles II.

 In the later seventeenth and eighteenth centuries, it was owned by the Domviles.
-The Dmoviles could claim some control over the canal, which passed through their estates on its way from the Dodder to the Poddle - at that time it provided Dublin's main drinking water supply, as well as critical power for multiple watermills.
+The Domviles effectively had some control over the canal drawn from the Dodder to the Poddle, which passed through their estates- at that time it provided Dublin's main drinking water supply, as well as critical power for multiple watermills.

+An illustration of the Doric temple at Templeogue House by Gabriel Beranger from around 1751 illustrates the grounds of the Domville estate as it would have looked when lived in by Sir Compton Domvile, 2nd Baronet.
+The temple was later moved to another family property, Santry Court, along with a number of other follies in 1781 when Charles Domvile vacated the estate as the house had fallen into disrepair.
+Today Templeogue House still contains many of the original features and is one of the oldest structures in the area.

 In 1801, the Templeogue Road was constructed, originally as a toll road.

 Urban expansion of Dublin during the 1950s and '60s absorbed the village.

 Amenities

 Schools

-The local schools are St. Pius X National School, Our Lady's Secondary School, Templeogue College, St. Mac Dara's Community College, Bishop Galvin National School, and Bishop Shanahan National School.
+The local schools are St. Pius X National School, Our Lady's Secondary School, Templeogue College, St. Mac Dara's Community College, Bishop Galvin National School, Bishop Shanahan National School, and Ashfield College.